FOGGY TAGAYTAY

 by Lucinda Domiguez

-When you feel the climate change's greenhouse effect, you will definitely put Tagaytay on your list as a place to visit during the summer.
+Whenever you feel the effects of global warming in the Philippines, you will definitely want to put Tagaytay on your list as a "go-to" place, especially during summer.
 Tagaytay experiences a much cooler climate than most locations in Luzon, with a record low of below 16 degrees.
 The temperature ranges from 20 to 28 degrees Celsius during the summer months, and one may expect low temperatures of 18 degrees Celsius during the holiday season until February.

 Low Temperatures

 The charming city of Tagaytay is the Philippines' Second Summer Capital, with Baguio being the first.
-The unofficial title of Tagaytay was bestowed based on the recorded average lowest temperatures in the country.
+It earned this unofficial title because of its recorded average lowest temperatures as compared to other parts of the country.

 Historically Speaking

-According to a report, when Tagaytay became a chartered city on June 21, 1938, General Emilio F. Aguinaldo desired to make Tagaytay the Philippines' capital and the summer capital, citing the area's potential and strategic value.
-When you travel to Tagaytay, you will understand why General Aguinaldo wanted this Cavite city to become the country's capital based on its potential, as recent developments have progressively changed the landscape while retaining its inimitable charm.
+According to a report, when Tagaytay became a chartered city on June 21, 1938, General Emilio F. Aguinaldo thought of making it the Philippines' capital and the summer capital, citing the area's potential and strategic value.
+If you study Tagaytay's topography, you will understand why.
+It's a geographical gem.
+And recent developments in present time demonstrate the potential he saw, the landscape retaining its inimitable charm, in spite of the urban sprawl.

 Accessible Tagaytay

-Easily accessible from Metro Manila, Tagaytay City in Cavite is the place to go to and 'be chill' year-round in more ways than to enjoy the cool mountain air.
+Easily accessible from Metro Manila, Tagaytay is the place to 'be chill' year-round, the cool mountain air a definite relief from the steamy megalopolis.
 Approximately 56 kilometers from Manila, Tagaytay's land area averages 2,000 feet above sea level, covering a stretch of 6,500 hectares along the rim of the Taal Caldera.
-The high altitude and the open regions, unhampered by natural and artificial barriers, and the profusion of plants, provides this lovely city with wonderfully crisp mountain fresh air.
+The high altitude, wide open ridges unhampered by natural and artificial barriers, and the profusion of greenery provide this lovely city with the freshest ionized air.

 Therapeutic Air